Cooling plant case

 Tower #4Tower #1Tower #3

-The report text states AI tower operation reduced tower running energy by about 30%.
+AI tower operation reduced tower running energy by about 30% during the comparison window.

 Calculation detail